asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 library(circlize)
 ```

 Next, we will load our function.
-The function `color_fun` helps create a scale of color based on the minimum value, maximum value, and median value of the data column.
+The function `color_fun` helps create a scales of colors based on the minimum values, maximum values, and median values of the data columns we specify.

 ```{r}
 color_fun <- function(data, variable, color1, color2, color3) {